Deheng-Xu/DehengXu-CUHK.github.io/_pages/about.md

 I received my Phd in Finance from the University of Texas at Austin.

-My research interests are in Financial Intermediation, real estate, and household finance.
+My research interests are in financial Intermediation, real estate, and household finance.

 Email: [dehengxu@cuhk.edu.hk](mailto:dehengxu@cuhk.edu.hk)